 You see a dialogue box which lets you choose your word-lists.

 You will see two lists of the word list files in your current word-list folder.
 If there aren't any there, go back to the WordList tool and make some word lists.
-Choose one small word list above, and a reference corpus list below to compare it with.
+Choose one small word list above, and a comparison corpus list below to compare it with.
 With your texts selected, you're ready to do a key words analysis.
 Click on make a keyword list now.

 You'll find that KeyWords starts processing your file and a progress window in the main Controller shows a bar indicating how it's getting on.
 After KeyWords has finished, it will show you a list of the key words.
 The ones at the top are more "key" than those further down.